eunomia-bpf/bpftime/example/bpftrace/README.md

 However, running bpftrace requires root privileges and eBPF availability in the kernel.
 With bpftime, you can run bpftrace in userspace, without kernel eBPF support.

+Note: The operating system we used to test the .bt file for the instances in the warehouse is Ubuntu 22.04, and the version of bpftrace after apt install bpftrace is
+ 0.9.4 .

 ## uprobe example

 This is an example, you can first run a bpftrace command in userspace with uprobe: